9.3.1 Disclosure

 Summons

-1. Information obtained by the IRS through the use of a summons is considered return information, other than taxpayer return information, and is subject to the disclosure provisions of 26 USC §6103, §7213, §7213A, and §7431.
+1. Information obtained by the IRS through the use of a summons is considered return information, other than taxpayer return information, within the meaning of IRC 6103(b), and is subject to the disclosure and inspection provisions of IRC 6103, IRC 7213, IRC 7213A, and IRC 7431.
+(See also IRM 25.5.5, Summons for Taxpayer Records and Testimony.)

 2. Except as otherwise authorized, no officer or employee of the Treasury Department or any component thereof shall: